The 5 Best Bathroom Cleaners Without Toxic Bleach

 • For toilets: Sprinkle baking soda in the toilet, then spray with vinegar to clean and scrub away stubborn stains.

-• For grout: A simple baking soda and water paste can be applied to a grout or old toothbrush to scrub away stains and renew tired old grout.
+• For grout: A simple baking soda and water paste can be applied to grout or old toothbrush to scrub away stains and renew tired old grout.

 • For mold and mildew in showers and tubs: Combine baking soda with hydrogen peroxide.
 Let sit a few minutes, and remove with a stiff toothbrush or grout cleaning brush.